 Lisa M. Clifford

-Lisa M. Clifford is senior vice president and a wealth advisor with Key Private Bank, Capital Region.
+Lisa M. Clifford is senior vice president and a family wealth strategist and wealth advisor with Key Private Bank, Capital Region.
 She is responsible for building investment management and trust relationships in the Capital Region as part of Key’s comprehensive wealth management services.
-She also serves as a member of the region’s Family Wealth team serving high-net-worth clients to help them preserve and grow their wealth across generations.

 Ms. Clifford has been honored by the Capital Region Chamber of Commerce’s Women’s Business Council as a Woman of Excellence in Sales and Marketing and is a member of the 2005 class of the Albany Business Review “40 Under 40” award winners.